buditanrim/buditanrim.github.io/_posts/2021-10-2-triangulation.md

 A researcher just talked to three users and came back with an insight.
 Should the team listen to it?

 Here's the thing.
-The research finding is an interpretation of reality.
+We see [incomplete reality][1].
+The research finding is an interpretation of portion of reality.

 The research finding is essential in design, but it does not tell you the whole reality.
 It's simply an interpretation based on the source we see.
 We would never fully understand the complete reality because we only observed or experienced a portion of the reality.
 Therefore, we have blind spots.